Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Information Type Identification

 where $\vec{v_1} \vec{v_2}$ is the inner product of the two vectors and $\left| \vec{v_1} \right| \left| \vec{v_2} \right|$ is the product of the 2-norm for these vectors.
 We then rank and select $n_c$ sentences in $d$ as candidates for further analysis.

 In this study, the number of surrounding sentences $n_\mathit{cxt}$ is set to 1 and the number of candidate sentences $n_c$ is set to 200.
-Our preliminary experiment shows that on average the candidate sentences contain 90\% of sentences related to an information type, which can effectively filter 94.2\% unrelated sentences and preserve the vast majority of related sentences.
+Our preliminary experiment shows that on average the candidate sentences contain 90\% of sentences related to an information type, therefore effectively filtering 94.2\% unrelated sentences and preserve the vast majority of related sentences.